nowuX/ams-py/README.md

 ### Usage

 On Windows the color support requires: `Computer\HKEY_CURRENT_USER\Console => VirtualTerminalLevel` set to 1.
 If you don't agree, you can disable the function that modifies it.
-To disable the color support change the `color_support=True` line to `False`
+To disable the ANSI color support in windows change the `color_support=True` line to `False`

 ```shell